Skip to main content

 Fkhvenisi

-Fkhvenisi is a historic village in the Shida Kartli region, situated on the banks of the Great Liakhvi River, known for its medieval architecture and rebellious spirit.
+Fkhvenisi is a historic village in the Shida Kartli region, situated on the banks of the Great Liakhvi River, known for its medieval architecture.

 Village · Gori municipality · Municipality in Shida Kartli

-• The Fkhvenisi Tower: A two-story cylindrical defensive structure built with cobblestones and square bricks.
-It is a fine example of the late medieval defensive architecture prevalent in the Shida Kartli region.
+• Fkhvenisi Tower: A two-story cylindrical defensive structure constructed from cobblestones and square bricks, representing a typical form of regional fortification from the late medieval period.

-• Amilakhvari Fortress-Tower: Another significant defensive structure belonging to the powerful Amilakhvari family, highlighting the strategic importance of the village in past centuries.
+• Amilakhvari Fortress-Tower: A defensive installation linked to the Amilakhvari family, highlighting the strategic control exercised over the village's transit routes during earlier centuries.

-• Other Religious Sites: The village is also home to the Church of St. John the Baptist and the Church of the Virgin Mary, indicating a historically large and devout population.
+• Religious Sites: The village also houses the Church of St. John the Baptist and the Church of the Virgin Mary.

 Transfers